-- (1) Promotion increases, pursuant to Section 23.3; - (2) Sustained Performance Increases, pursuant to 23.4; - (3) Merit Salary increases/bonuses, pursuant to Section 23.5; - (4) Market equity increases, pursuant to Section 23.6; - (5) Awards, pursuant to Section 23.7; - (6) Legislative increases/bonuses, pursuant to Section 23.8; - (7) Administrative discretionary increases, pursuant to Section 23.9; - (8) Other payments, pursuant to Section 23.10. (b) Faculty base salaries shall only be modified as provided in this Article and for changes between 9- and 12-month appointments as provided in Article 8.5(a).
+- (2) Sustained Performance Increases, pursuant to 23.4; - (3) Merit Salary increases/bonuses, pursuant to Section 23.5; - (4) Market equity increases, pursuant to Section 23.6; - (5) Awards, pursuant to Section 23.7; - (6) Legislative increases/bonuses, pursuant to Section 23.8; - (7) Administrative discretionary increases, pursuant to Section 23.9; - (8) Other payments, pursuant to Section 23.10. - (b) Faculty base salaries shall only be modified as provided in this Article and for changes between 9- and 12-month appointments as provided in Article 8.5(a).

-23.3 Promotion.
+23.3 Promotion

-(a) For fiscal year 2013-2014 promotion increases will be granted pursuant to Article 14 in the amount of twelve percent (12%) added to the base salary in recognition of promotion to the ranks of Associate in , Associate Professor, Associate Curator, Associate Scholar/Scientist/Engineer, and Associate University Librarian and in the amount of fifteen percent (15%) added to the base salary in recognition of promotion to the one of the ranks of Professor, Curator, Scholar/Scientist/Engineer, Research Associate or University Librarian.
-Promotional increases were implemented on August 8, 2013.
+(a) For fiscal year 2018-2019, promotion increases will be granted pursuant to Article 14 in the amount of twelve percent (12%) added to the base salary in recognition of promotion to the ranks of Associate Professor, Associate Curator, Teaching Faculty II, Instructional Specialist II, Research Faculty II, Associate in Research, and Associate University Librarian and in the amount of fifteen percent (15%) added to the base salary in recognition of promotion to the ranks of Professor, Curator, Teaching Faculty III, Instructional Specialist III, Research Faculty III, Senior Research Associate, or University Librarian.
+Promotional increases shall have an effective date of August 7, 2018.

-23.4.
-Sustained Performance Increases.
+23.4 Sustained Performance Increases.